-We will be using 1 clay for this class - Little Loafers.
-This clays can be purchased through the SA+AH Office at posted signs only with a CHECK OR MONEY ORDER.
+This clay can be purchased through me during class time, through Derek during posted hours outside of our class time, or through the SA+AH Office at posted signs only with a CHECK OR MONEY ORDER.
 There is a form to fill out and bring with you.
 Once paid, bring the receipt to me or to an available grad student for the clay.

-Each bag (25 lbs.) is \$16 and you will likely use 4-5 bags.
-Glaze materials including, slips, wax resist, stains, patinas and pyrometric costs are covered by the course materials fee.
+Glaze materials including, slips, wax resist, stains, patinas and pyrometric cones are covered by the course materials fee.
 The plaster, decals and special materials are sold separately and can be purchased by the pound through the bookstore with the same form as for clay.

-I will collect receipts during the second class meeting and dispense clay to you to start the first project.
-Online students - you must come in during the second class time during your assigned time to pick up all materials and tools.
-Make sure to bring your clay receipt for clay.
+I will collect receipts during the second class meeting.

 Additional clay will be available during class and can be purchased from our Teaching Lab Specialist, Derek Reeverts during scheduled hours posted on his office door as well as available grad students.
 Please arrange to pick up your clay during these hours.
 It is suggested that you keep any additional clay locked in your locker and that you recycle your used clay for future use (after training).